 The Business Case For Networking - Why It Is Important

-For as long as people have been talking they have been networking, or connecting, with one and other.
+For as long as people have been talking they have been networking or connecting with one another.
 No wonder that even with all the changes the world has seen in the last few centuries, networking still holds a top slot when it comes to getting results.

 Consider the following: